-If you need help with your submersible bore pump or electrical bore repairs in any Perth suburb give us a call on 9246 0111 or visit our website on http://www.virginbores.com.au for further information.
+If you need help with your submersible bore pump or electrical bore repairs in any Perth suburb give us a call on 9246 0111 or go HERE to learn more about submersible bore pumps

 It was a busy day in Ballajura today.
 We got called to a couple of bore electrical problems which we sorted quite quickly.
 We couldn’t immediately help the last call though.